-Ecosystems generate a range of goods and services important for human well-being, collectively called ecosystem services.
-Spatially explicit values of services across landscapes - of central importance also to inform land-use and management decisions - are still lacking.
-Furthermore, climate change provides a major challenge for the sustainable management of the key ecosystem services and hence sector-specific adaptation measures are needed.
+Ecosystems generate a range of goods and services important for human wellbeing, collectively called ecosystem services.
+Spatially explicit values of services across landscapes - of central importance also to inform land-use and management

 CLIMES is a three-year project, funded by the Academy of Finland and the Chinese Academy of Sciences for the period 1.1.2012 to 31.12.2014.
-The project seeks - increase the process understanding and develop the methodologies in the context of climate change impacts and adaptation options for spatially explicit values of services across landscapes.
+The project seeks to increase the process understanding and develop the methodologies in the context of climate change impacts and adaptation options for spatially explicit values of services across landscapes.

 This poster is a brief presentation of the CLIMES project.
-The project research team brings together experts in forest and landscape ecology, soil and catchment processes, water resources and limnology, remote sensing, system analysis and modelling, and valuation of ecosystem services.
+The project research team brings together experts in forest and landscape ecology, soil and catchment processes, water resources and limnology, remote sensing, system analysis and modeling, and valuation of ecosystem services.
 The integrative project consists of field studies, statistical analyses of long-term and regional data, modelling, GIS and remote sensing, and ecosystem service accounting.
-The work will be carried out both at highly instrumented research sites belonging to the International Long Term Ecological Research (ILTER) network in China and Finland, and at larger landscape scales, using data and modelling infrastructures of the participating national research institutes.
-The study areas are: